No Negative Return

 If borrowers fail to repay their mortgages, the MIE may incur losses.
 While loans are secured by real estate, recovery depends on property value and market conditions.

-Higher LTV ratios increase the likelihood that the loan balance exceeds the property value in a downturn.
+Higher LTV ratios increase the likelihood that the loan balance exceeds the property value in a downturn, reducing recovery when a borrower defaults.

-Declines in housing or commercial property prices can reduce collateral value and increase loss severity.
+Declines in housing or commercial property prices can reduce collateral value and increase loss severity across the portfolio.

 Most MIEs are not publicly traded.
-Investors may face:
+Investors may face lock-in periods, limited redemption windows, and delays in accessing capital.

 Returns depend heavily on the MIE manager's ability to properly assess borrower risk, diversify the portfolio, and manage defaults effectively.